marchfederico/passport-ciscospark/README.md

 # Passport-ciscospark

-[Passport](https://github.com/march/passport) strategy for authenticating with [Cisco's Project Squared](http://www.ciscospark.com/) using the OAuth 2.0 API.
+[Passport](https://github.com/march/passport) strategy for authenticating with [Cisco Spark](http://www.ciscospark.com/) using the OAuth 2.0 API.

 This module lets you authenticate using Project Squared in your Node.js applications.
 By plugging into Passport, Project Squared authentication can be easily and unobtrusively